KDE/kde-builder/doc/using-kde-builder/tips-and-tricks.md

 - Annoyed by the default directory layout?
 Consider changing the `directory-layout` configuration file option.

-- kde-builder supports building from behind a proxy, for all you corporate types trying to get the latest-and-greatest desktop.
-Just make sure your compilation toolchain is up to the challenge....

 - You can use the `custom-build-command` option to setup a custom build tool (assumed to be make-compatible).
 For instance, cmake supports the `ninja` tool, and kde-builder can use `ninja` as well via this option.